ToolForge

 Cash & Bank Balances

-All cash in hand, savings accounts, current accounts, and fixed deposits.
+All cash in hand, checking accounts, savings accounts, and fixed deposits.

 Gold & Silver

-Any form of gold or silver, including jewelry (Hanafi position), coins, and bars.
+Any form of gold or silver, including jewelry, coins, bars, and precious metal holdings.

 Investment Assets

-Market value of goods held for sale in your business or shop.
+Market value of finished goods, raw materials, and stock held for sale in business.

-Properties bought with the intent to sell for profit (not your own home).
+Properties bought with the intent to resell for a profit (excluding your primary home).

-Money you have lent to others that you are certain will be repaid.
+Funds you have lent to others that you are confident will be repaid.

-Personal necessities and assets used to generate livelihood are exempt from Zakat.
-You do not need to pay 2.5% on the following:
+Personal necessities and assets used directly to generate a livelihood are exempt from Zakat.
+You do not calculate 2.5% on the following:

 ×

-The house you and your family live in, regardless of its value.
+The house or apartment you live in, regardless of its value.

 ×

-Cars, bikes, or vans used for your daily commute and family needs.
+Cars, motorcycles, or vans used for personal transport and family needs.

 ×